mdhabibi/CNN-Predictor-for-Malaria_Cells-LIME-CAM/README.md

 The sample images showcase the diversity of cell appearances and highlight the challenges of classifying them accurately.

-While there were other aspects explored in the EDA, these findings provide a brief overview of the dataset's characteristics and challenges, which guided our approach in building the CNN model for malaria cell classification.
+While there were other aspects explored in the **EDA**, these findings provide a brief overview of the dataset's characteristics and challenges, which guided our approach in building the **CNN model** for malaria cell classification.

 ## Results